nkh/P5-App-Asciio/README.md

 # DESCRIPTION

-Asciio allows you to draw ASCII diagrams in a GUI or TUI.
+Asciio allows you to draw ASCII (or Unicode) diagrams in a Gtk3 GUI or TUI.
 The diagrams can be saved as ASCII text or in a format that allows you to modify them later.

+Asciio is especially useful if you want diagrams under version control with the rest of your code and prefer keyboard editing over mouse-heavy drawing tools.

+Both GUI and TUI have vim-like bindings (shortcuts), bindings can be customized.

 Diagrams consist of boxes and text elements connected by arrows.
-Boxes stay connected when you move them around.
+Boxes stay connected when moved around.

-Both GUI and TUI have vim-like bindings (shortcuts), the GUI has a few extra bindings that are usually found in GUI applications; bindings can be customized.

-Keyboard bindings are the best way to use Asciio.

-To list the bindings: $> perldoc App:Asciio.
+Asciio works well for software architecture sketches, network layouts, or any diagrams that must remain readable in monospaced text environments like terminals or code comments.

+Asciio can also be scripted if you want to generate your diagrams.

 # DOCUMENTATION

 Full documentation, including installation and OCI image, are found at [Online Documentation](https://nkh.github.io/P5-App-Asciio/)